akinomyoga/ble.sh/CONTRIBUTING.md

 We always welcome following types of pull requests.
 Any changes will be considered to be provided under the BSD 3-Clause License.
 If you do not know whether your changes would be appropriate for merge, please feel free to create a pull request and let us talk with each other!

-- Bug fixes
-- Optimization
-- Typo fixes
+- Better translation to English, typo fixes
+- Fixes, optimization, test cases
 - Feature suggestions
 - New color theme
 - Others